 All applications for grants will be prepared and submitted through the AFG e-Grant application portal (https://portal.fema.gov).
-DHS again will have a separate application period devoted solely to FP&S Grants, which is projected to occur in the fall or winter of 2013.
+DHS again will have a separate application period devoted solely to the Fire Prevention and Safety (FP&S) Grants, which is projected to occur not earlier than February 2015.